arrawatia/FCND-Estimation-CPP/writeup.md

 The goal is to replace the existing controller with the controller implemented in the Controls project.
 Then, tune the parameters to make sure the scenario `11_GPSUpdate` passes successfully.

-The new controller and its parameters are [src/QuadController.cpp](src/QuadController.cpp), [QuadControlParams.txt](QuadControlParams.txt)
+The new controller and its parameters are [src/QuadControl.cpp](src/QuadControl.cpp), [config/QuadControlParams.txt](config/QuadControlParams.txt)

 **Simulation output**